VEGETABLE-PRICES | Headlines

 - India

-Following are Thursday's Vegetable rates quoted at Agriculture Produce Marketing Committee (APMC), Rates per Quintal.
+Following are Friday's Vegetable rates quoted at Agriculture Produce Marketing Committee (APMC), Rates per Quintal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)